krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 ## Zero-ETL integrations

-Zero-ETL integration is a fully managed solution that makes transactional and operational data available in Amazon Redshift from multiple operational and transactional sources
+Zero-ETL integration is a fully managed solution that makes transactional and operational data available in Amazon Redshift from multiple operational and transactional sources.
+Zero-ETL relies on continuous change replication (CDC) from transactional systems.

 The following sources are currently supported for zero-ETL integrations:
 - Amazon Aurora MySQL